Samurai829/Samurai829/README.md

 ## SKILLS ✔

-* Using Docker, Terraform, Azure DevOps and AWS in a practical way
+* Using Docker, Kubernetes, Terraform, Azure DevOps and AWS in a practical way
+* Git, knowledge in CI/CD within the following tools GitLab and GitHub Actions
 * Special skills and experience in Technical Support
 * Critical thinking, decision-making and problem solving skills
 * Some Bash scripting